pmean/build-website/text/19/citing-my-web-pages.md

 So a web citation of this particular blog post would be

-Simon, Stephen D. "PMean: Citing one of my web pages."  *PMean: A blog about statistics, evidence-based medicine, and research ethics*.15 Jan.
+Simon, Stephen D. "PMean: Citing one of my web pages."<U+FFFD> *PMean: A blog about statistics, evidence-based medicine, and research ethics*.15 Jan.
 2019, blog.pmean.com/citing-my-web-ages/.